Tiaaam/GuessMaster/docs/Architecture_Significant_Requirements.md

 ### 2. Architecture decisions and Concrete design patterns

-We realised that user satisfaction is extremely important for our project.
-Therefore we seit usability und performance as our main architecture decisions.
-Furthermore here are some ouf our thoughts that influenced our priorities in the Utility tree that are important:
+Here are some ouf our thoughts that influenced our priorities in the Utility tree that are important:

 #### Availability:
 - Photon (Hosting Service used for playermanagement)